Stumblinbear/agui/docs/src/usage/fonts.md

 # }
 ```

-The function returns a `FontStyle` which is used to reference the font in your UI.
+The function returns a `FontId` which is used to reference the font in your UI.
 This can be stored however you like, and is generally used when creating `Text` widgets:

 ```rust,noplaypen
 Text::is(font, 32.0, "Hello, world!".into())